 At Dentistry at the Heights, we plan dental implants treatments with advanced technology.
 Using our cone beam scanner, we will first create a detailed 3-D image of your jaw.
 This will allow us to evaluate the strength of your jaw and determine the ideal placement locations for your dental implants.
-If we find that your jaw is too weak to support dental implants, we may recommend a bone grafting procedure to help you qualify for treatment.

 In some cases, we can use our innovative CEREC® system to create a restoration in our office and place it on the same day of implant surgery.